mathwo/mathwo.github.io/_posts/2021-02-02-jekyll-doc-and-my-notes.md

 Always verify the validity and compatibility of suggestions with your codebase.
 ```

-Revised to update rake version and run "bundle install".
+Revised to update rake version on both dev and master branches.
+This version update reminds me that, a blog should cut down dependencies to minimum to survive decades.